XpiritBV/ContainerWorkshop2018Docs/Lab5-Environments.md

 Docker Compose is the tool of choice for this lab to manage compositions of containers.
 It allows you to use a command-line interface, similar to the Docker CLI, to interact with compositions defined in a `docker-compose.yml` file.
 There are other tools that allow the creation of compositions, such as the YAML files of Kubernetes.
 You will use Docker Compose in this lab.

 To become familiar with Docker Compose you will first start a container based on a YAML file using `docker-compose.exe`.
-Create a file named `docker-compose.ci.build.yml` and add the following content to it:
+Create a file named `docker-compose.ci.build.yml` in the root of your solution and add the following content to it:

 ```
 version: '3'